NEUBIAS/training-resources/_modules/script_run.md

 #### Programming script content

 A programming script is a text file where each line is code that can be executed by the platform (the compiler) in which you are running the script.
 There are different types of content that a line can represent.
 Sometimes one line can even contain multiple of such contents.
-In the following sections some of the very common types of content are briefly discussed.
+In the following sections some of the very common types of content are very briefly discussed (check out the follow-up modules for much more details).

 ##### Comments

 It is good practice to add some human readable comments to explain what the code is doing.
 To tell the compiler that a part of a script is a comment, one prepends the comment section special symbol, such as `//` or `#`.

 Examples:
-- IJ-Macro: `// binarise image`
-- IJ-Groovy: `// binarise image`
+- ImageJ-Macro, Java, Groovy: `// binarise image`
 - Python: `# binarise image`
 - Python: `binary_image = image > 49 # binarise image`
   - In this example the comment is on the same line as the actual code

-Learn more in module TODO.

 ##### Import statements

 In some cases one needs to tell the executing environment which libraries are needed to run the code.
 This is done via so-called import statements.

 Examples:
-- IJ-Macro: N/A
-- IJ-Groovy: `import ij.plugin.Scaler`
+- Groovy: `import ij.plugin.Scaler`
 - Python: `from os import open`

-Learn more in module TODO.

 ##### Functions and parameter

+Functions are the heart of a program, they do stuff, depending on the paramteres that you give.

 Examples:
-- IJ-Macro: `IJ.run(...)`
+- IJ-Macro: `run("Duplicate...", "title=duplicateImage");`
 - Python: `viewer.add_image(image)`

 ##### Variables